Maryland program

 What support do you get?

-Current Baltimore City materials describe FTHIP as 50% of required down payment plus GAP funding plus an interest-rate buydown of up to 2.5%, with an additional $5,000 bonus for eligible renter-to-owner or disability-related cases.
-The city does not publish one single dollar cap on the public materials.
+Current Baltimore City materials describe FTHIP as 50% of required down payment plus GAP funding plus up to 2.5% in interest-rate-bydown-related assistance, with an additional $5,000 bonus for eligible renter-to-owner or disability-related cases.
+The current city page and flyer use that framing, the calculator applies 2.5% to loan amount, and the 2025 Learn More PDF still uses different wording about closing costs and 2.5% of sales price.

 Do you repay it?